SimonN/exmousewarp/README.md

     * On Debian/Ubuntu: `# apt-get install pkgconf liballegro5-dev`, this will not install any addons for audio, text, ..., those aren't needed for this minimal example.
     * On macOS: `brew install allegro`

-3. Clone this _exmousewarp_ repository, enter its main directory, run `dub`.
+3. Clone this _exmousewarp_ repository.
+Enter its main directory.

+4. Build and run with:

+    dub